Funding Opportunity: Supporting Coloradans in Recovery Through Non-clinical Programs

 To be considered for funding, organizations must meet the following minimum criteria:

-- Alignment with the Foundation’s cornerstones that advance our efforts to bring health in reach for all Coloradans
+- Alignment with CHF’s cornerstones to advance efforts to bring health in reach for all Coloradans:

 - Serve Coloradans age 18 and over